Simultaneous Stoquasticity: Introduction

 Stoquastic Hamiltonians have been especially important in the development of quantum annealing \cite{kadowaki1998} and quantum adiabatic computation \cite{farhi2000quantum}.
 Adiabatic quantum computing is quantum universal \cite{Aharonov2007}, but the proof relies on non-stoquastic Hamiltonians.
 There is growing evidence that adiabatic computing with stoquastic Hamiltonians is no more powerful than classical computing \cite{Brady2016,Crosson2016,Jiang2017,Crosson2021stoq,Bringewatt2020} except in contrived highly non-local settings \cite{Hastings2020}.
 In complexity theory, stoquastic Hamiltonians appear in the definition of the complexity class \texttt{StoqMA}, which characterizes the computational hardness of the local Hamiltonian problem for stoquastic Hamiltonians \cite{bravyi2006merlinarthur}.

 A large body of literature has been built up around the problem of finding stoquastic \cite{Li_2015,hen_resolution_2019} or nearly stoquastic \cite{wan2020mitigating,hangleiter_easing_2020} bases for Hamiltonians.
 The corresponding unitary basis change is said to ``cure'' the non-stoquastic Hamiltonian.
-While the existence of such a basis is guaranteed by the diagonalizability of Hermitian matrices, finding such a basis change is an NP-hard problem \cite{troyer_computational_2005,marvian_computational_2019}.
-However, this literature focuses on just curing a single Hamiltonian's sign problem.
+While the existence of such a basis is guaranteed by the diagonalizability of Hermitian matrices (the locality of such a basis is not guaranteed), finding such a basis change is an NP-hard problem \cite{troyer_computational_2005,marvian_computational_2019,Klassen2019}.
+However, this literature has mostly focused on just curing a single Hamiltonian's sign problem.
 In order to run simulated quantum annealing \cite{hastings2013obstructions,Crosson2016} or otherwise simulate the behavior of adiabatic computation, both annealing Hamiltonians must be stoquastic.
 This raises the question not just of how to find a basis in which two Hamiltonians are simultaneously stoquastic but further whether such a basis even exists.
+Our work along this direction is complementary to the results in Ref.~\cite{marvian_computational_2019} where the authors consider the problem of stoquasticizing a local Hamiltonian consisting of a sum of local terms and showed that this Hamiltonian can be stoquasticized if and only if all terms can be simultaneously stoquasticized.
+Furthermore, they showed that it is NP-hard to find a basis that accomplishes this.

 To formally state our problem of interest: let $\texttt{Stoq}$ be the set of all stoquastic matrices.
 Given a set of Hamiltonians $S=\{H_1, H_2, \cdots H_m\}$ defined on a $d$-dimensional Hilbert space $\mathcal{H}_d$, does there exist a single unitary $U$ that simultaneously cures the non-stoquasticity of (``stoquasticizes'') all $H_j\in S$; that is, $\exists$ $U$ such that $UH_jU^\dagger\in \texttt{Stoq}$ for all $j$?